It’s never to early to learn, and we’ve compiled a list of 21 ways to prepare your preschooler for handwriting success.

 As another note for parents of boys: you might need to spend a little extra time with your boys.
 One large scale study done in the UK found that generally there are no differences between kindergarten-age boys and girls in the development of gross motor skills, but girls do perform better with fine motor skills.
 Boys may just need more time developing the skills they need, so be patient with them.

-21 Activities to Develop Strong Fine-Motor Skills in Kids
+21 Activities to Develop Strong Fine-Motor Skills and Prepare your Preschooler for Handwriting:

 1. Self help activities.
 By age 4 most kids are doing a decent job with getting dressed, except for needing help with tying shoes or putting on jackets and coats.
 These are great fine motor activities kids can learn when they are in preschool: